Seamonsters-2605/Seamonsters-2605.github.io/docs/reference/index.md

     # code goes here
 ```

-Arguments go between the parentheses and they will include parameters to control the generator (like a speed, direction, or time limit), and objects that the generator will use (like Talons and Joysticks).
+Arguments go between the parentheses and they will include parameters to control the generator (like a speed, direction, or time limit), and objects that the generator will use (like Sparks and Joysticks).

 ## Building an Autonomous Sequence